dotX-Automation/dua_qos/dua_qos_py/README.md

 - **Reliable**, which are critical for the correct functioning of the system and are intended to be used for the transmission of data.
 They correspond to the `dua_qos_reliable` module.
 - **Best-effort**, which are not critical at all and are only intended to be used for inspection purposes, *e.g.*, by external visualization tools such as RViz 2.
 They correspond to the `dua_qos_besteffort` module.

+Then, a third category is identified, which is the one of **persistent topics**.
+These topics transmit information that is usually identified with system state, history, and anything else that a subsystem coming up later might require to properly initialize.
+They correspond to the `dua_qos_persistent` module and are intended to be used for the transmission of small, conventional data packets only.
+Their functioning is based on the `KeepLast` History policy, the `Reliable` reliability policy, and the `TransientLocal` durability policy.

 The contents of each module are described below.
 Getters take an argument which is the *depth* of the QoS profile for its `KeepLast` History policy, *i.e.*, the maximum number of samples that can be stored in the history of the topic.
 This is necessary to avoid congestion in case of a slow consumer and/or of a lossy network, but it is not always necessary to set it to a value greater than 1.
 There are default values, which are suggested in most situations.
 For these same reasons, the `KeepAll` History policy is not used since it can cause serious congestion issues in a real, distributed robot network.

 ### `dua_qos_reliable` and `dua_qos_besteffort`